jensdietrich/null-annotation-inference/experiments-spring/README.md

 7. `sanitizeS.sh` applies the shading sanitiser to the captured issues
 8. `sanitize-all.sh` applies all of the previous sanitisers to the captured issues
 9. `propagate-observed.sh` applies propagation to the captured and sanitised issues
-10. `sanitize-observed-and-propagated.sh` applies sanitisation to already sanitised and then propagated issues, assessing fix-poimnt like properties
+10. `sanitize-observed-and-propagated.sh` applies sanitisation to already sanitised and then propagated issues, assessing fix-point like properties

 ## Testing the Annotator